SMByC/CCD-Plugin/Readme.md

 # CCD-Plugin

-CCD-Plugin implements the Continuous Change Detection algorithm using PyCCD and Google Earth Engine to analyze the trend and breakpoints of change over multi-year of the time series for a specific Landsat band at a given coordinate.
+The CCD-Plugin utilizes PyCCD and data from Google Earth Engine to implement the Continuous Change Detection algorithm to analyze the trend and breakpoints of change over multi-year time series at a given coordinate.

 ![](screenshot.png)

-The plugin utilizes Google Earth Engine to obtain data for the specified coordinate, filtering for high-quality data only, for all Landsat available right now 4, 5, 7, 8 and 9.
+The plugin uses Google Earth Engine to retrieve data for the specified coordinates for all available Landsat satellites, including 4, 5, 7, 8, and 9, from Collections 1 or 2.
+It filters for high-quality data only.
 The plugin then uses [PyCCD](https://code.usgs.gov/lcmap/pyccd) to calculate the trend and breakpoints using the Continuous Change Detection algorithm.

 - Zhu, Z., & Woodcock, C. E. (2014).
 Continuous change detection and classification of land cover using all available Landsat data.
 Remote sensing of Environment, 144, 152-171. https://doi.org/10.1016/j.rse.2014.01.011